panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const identifier = expression[propName];
 ```

-Let's look at an example where the property name :
+Let's look at an example where `prop` holds the property name:

 ```javascript{7}
 const hero = {